Technologicat/mcpyrate/README.md

 In the case of `expandr`/`expand1r`, using `step_expansion` on them will show what those macros do - but it won't show what they do to your `tree`, since in the `r` variants expansion is delayed until run time.
 (But in that case, the name `tree` points to a run-time AST value - expanding macros in the lexical identifier `tree` itself makes no sense.)

+If you really want to step the expansion in an `expandr`, we might add a convenience function in the future, but for now: you can use the `macro_bindings` macro (from `mcpyrate.metatools`) to lift the macro bindings into a run-time dictionary, then instantiate a `mcpyrate.expander.MacroExpander` with those bindings (and `filename=__file__`), and then call `step_expansion` as a regular function, passing it the expander you instantiated.
+It will happily use that alternative expander instance.

 If you want to just experiment in the REPL, note that `step_expansion` is available there, as well.
 Just macro-import it, as usual.